-The gparted utility shows one large unallocated space for a new hard disk (empty, with no partition table).
-An exclamation point in a triangle is a warning; on a new disk it indicates an unrecognized file system (there is no partition table).
-If you have more than one hard disk, use the list box in the upper-right corner of the window to select which disk gparted displays information about.
-Figure 3-11 shows an empty

-Figure 3-11 The gparted utility displaying an empty disk drive

-200-gibibyte (page 1150) hard disk on the device named /dev/sda.
-Figure 3-7 on page 61 shows the ubiquity partition editor ready to partition an empty drive similar to the one shown in Figure 3-11.
+The gparted Partition Editor shows one large unallocated space for a new hard disk (empty, with no partition table).
+If you have more than one hard disk, use the list box in the upper-right corner of the screen to select which disk the Partition Editor displays information about.
+Figure 3-10 shows an empty 200-gigabyte hard disk on the device named /dev/sda.
+Figure 3-5 on page 55 shows the ubiquity partitioner ready to partition an empty drive similar to the one shown in Figure 3-10.